Temporary Protected Status announced for new countries

 Can you apply for both asylum and TPS?

 Yes.
 You can consider applying for both asylum and TPS, if you qualify.
-Asylum has a pathway to permanent residency, and TPS does not.
-We recommend you speak to a lawyer about your specific case.
+Asylum has a pathway to permanent residence, and TPS does not.
+Learn more about asylum here.

 If I apply for TPS, do I still have to go to my scheduled immigration court hearings?